sajeshvs/SUVILEONE/README.md

 *   **HTML5:** For the core structure and content.
 *   **CSS3:** For all styling, layout (Flexbox & Grid), and responsiveness.
     *   **CSS Variables:** For easy theme and color management.
-*   **TypeScript:** For interactive client-side functionality, including modal logic, form handling, and navigation.
+*   **JavaScript (ES6):** For all interactive client-side functionality.
+All JavaScript is self-contained within the `index.html` file, requiring no build step.
 *   **Font Awesome:** For iconography throughout the site.
 *   **Google Fonts:** For the 'Poppins' font family.